groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/generate/ppt.en.md

       1. **Streamline Secure Watermarking in Your Node.js via Java Applications:** The **Watermarker** class acts as the core component of the GroupDocs.Watermark API.
 This library simplifies watermarks generation various document formats, including Ppt.
 To get started, create a Watermarker instance before processing your document.
 Provide the Ppt file path or a stream object to the constructor during initialization.
       2. **Generate Watermarks for Enhanced Protection:** Empower watermarks that perfectly align with your security needs.
 Construct a **Watermark** object specifying the desired type.
 Unlike traditional page placement, you can embed watermarks within native document elements like headers or attachments, fortifying document security and adding a professional touch.
       3. **Fine-Tune Watermark Appearance for Optimal Impact:** Control the visual aspects of your watermarks.
 Customize properties such as height, width, alignment (top, left, center, etc.), font families, and colors to achieve a visually effective and consistent outcome that reinforces document legitimacy.
-      4. **Watermark Application and Secure Storage**: Incorporate your watermarks using the **Watermarker's** method.
+      4. **Watermark Application and Secure Storage**: Incorporate your watermarks using the **Watermarker** method.
 The library allows you to add multiple watermarks if necessary for enhanced protection.
 It's recommended to save the modified Ppt document to a separate, secure location to preserve the original file and safeguard your watermarked documents.

     code:
       platform: "net"